errsole/errsole.js/docs/sqlite-storage.md

 ### Install

-Install the errsole, errsole-sequelize and sqlite modules using the npm install command:
+Install the errsole, errsole-sequelize and sqlite3 modules using the npm install command:

 ```bash
 npm install errsole errsole-sequelize sqlite3